 The main difference is that the joint stock company requires more formalities to be fulfilled during the functioning of the company and certain corporate actions require closer monitoring by the corporate registry.
-On the other hand, due to this more elaborated regulatory framework and more restrictive conditions for functioning, the joint stock company is generally considered more trustful and sound but, in practice, many investors opt for limited liability company which tends to be more flexible and easy to manage.
+On the other hand, due to this more elaborated regulatory framework and more restrictive conditions for functioning, the joint stock company is generally considered more trustful and sound but, in practice, many investors opt for limited liability companies which tend to be more flexible and easy to manage.

-The incorporation process and costs do not materially differ, noting however that the minimum share capital of a limited liability company is RON 200 (approx. EUR 40 / USD 50), while the minimum share capital of a joint stock company is RON 90,000 (approx. EUR 19,200 / USD 22,500).
+The incorporation process and costs do not materially differ, noting however that the limited liability company does not have a required minimum share capital, while the minimum share capital of a joint stock company is RON 90,000 (approx. EUR 18,400 / USD 22,000).
 Contributions in cash are mandatory when setting up companies of any kind.

 In case you merely desire to not pursue the incorporation of a legal entity in Romania with legal personality, you have the option to incorporate a branch or representative office of your foreign company in Romania.
-Both forms will act in the name and on behalf of the parent company and they will contract with third parties from this position, but they will also require registration formalities similar with the ones mentioned below (the representative office will be registered Minister of Economy and not the Trade Registry).
+Both forms will act in the name and on behalf of the parent company and they will contract with third parties from this position, but they will also require registration formalities similar with the ones mentioned below (the representative office will be registered with the Minister of Economy and not the Trade Registry).

 Limited Liability Company Joint Stock Company SHAREHOLDER STRUCTURE Minimum one (1) shareholder, maximum 50 shareholders.
-In case of a limited liability company with sole shareholder, the following restrictions apply: a company or an individual cannot be a sole shareholder in more than one limited liability company; a limited liability company cannot have as sole shareholder another limited liability company which, at its turn, is controlled by a sole shareholder.
 Minimum two (2) shareholders required without a limitation on maximum number.
 Joint stock company may be also constituted via public subscription.
-IARES Minimum share capital: RON 200 (shall be entirely paid upon the moment of incorporation of the company).
+ARES 000 Minimum share capital: no minimum requirement.
 Minimum share capital: RON 90,000 (at least 30% of the subscribed share capital shall be paid at the moment of registration of the company).
-L AND SHARES Minimum value of shares: RON 10.
+T AND SH Minimum value of shares: no minimum requirement.
 Minimum value of shares: RON 0,1.
-SHARE CAPITAI The limited liability company cannot issue shares represented by negotiated financial instruments.
+SHARE CAPITAL AND SHARES The limited liability company cannot issue shares represented by negotiated financial instruments.
 The shares of a joint stock company may be listed and therefore traded on regulated markets.
-SHA The shares issued by a limited liability companies cannot be bearer or preferential.
+SH The shares issued by a limited liability company cannot be bearer or preferential.
 The limited liability company cannot issue bonds.
 Joint stock companies may issue nominative shares, bearer shares or preferential shares.
 Joint stock companies may issue bonds (for increasing their funds).